Medicines

 Modified-release (Slow-K) tablets

 The tablets should be taken with, or just after, a meal.
-They should be swallowed whole, while standing up, with a glass of water or juice.
-Your child must not chew, crush or break the tablet.
-It is essential that it is swallowed with plenty of water or juice.
+They should be swallowed whole, with a glass of water, squash or juice.
+Your child should stay upright for 20-30 minutes after taking the tablet.
+They should not chew the tablet.

 Liquid medicine